ThomasGregory/pycon-maths_in_motion/README.md

 # pycon-maths_in_motion

-Draft private repo for notebooks and files for Tom and Gurjot's 'Maths in Motion' talk for PyCon.
+Public repo for notebooks and files for Tom and Gurjot's 'Maths in Motion' talk for PyCon UK 2023.